pratham-yeole/Capstone-Project-ML-AI-Imperial-College/README.md

 **Biggest Lesson So-Far** - in black-box settings, disciplined data management and careful exploration-exploitation balance are as important as the model itself.
 - I plan to keep improving this README as my strategy matures in later submissions.

+### Technical Approach (Weeks 4-6)

+**Week 4** upgraded all functions from shared isotropic length scales to Automatic Relevance Determination (ARD), giving each input dimension its own independently optimised length scale.
+This turned the surrogate into a diagnostic tool, fitted length scales revealed which variables actually drive the output, essential in high-dimensional functions like F7 (6D) and F8 (8D).

+**Week 5** was defined by mixed results: some functions improved (F2, F7) while others regressed (F3, F4, F5, F6, F8).
+The key insight was that a step backward means different things depending on function structure, for a unimodal function (F5) it means "return to the peak"; for a multi-modal cliff-ridden landscape (F4) it means "escape the region."
+This drove a deliberate split between exploit-first EI and explore-first UCB across the portfolio.

+**Week 6** focused on kernel stabilisation.
+For functions approaching convergence (F3, F5, F6), models were held constant, changing a kernel mid-convergence discards accumulated learning.
+For functions still struggling (F1, F4), higher exploration weights were maintained.

+Across all three weeks, acquisition function choice followed a consistent decision rule:
+- UCB with high beta: when outputs are near-zero or the surface is rugged and local-optima-prone (F1, F4)
+- EI with low xi: when a promising region has been found and exploitation is warranted (F3, F5, F7)
+- EI with moderate xi: when recovering from a regression in a high-dimensional space (F6, F8)

+**The biggest lesson from Weeks 4-6**: the acquisition function and kernel must be co-designed per function, not applied uniformly.
+- A single strategy applied across all eight functions would have caused premature exploitation in some and aimless exploration in others.